The Best Way I Know to 'Activate Your Greatness'

 Activate Your Greatness: Some Things I Learned About Myself From My Assessment Results...

-Here are a few of things I learned about myself from that first assessment experience:
+Here are a few of the things I learned about myself from that first assessment experience:

 - Strengths: I'm